Karolis-Zak/Mission10/README.md

 ## Usage

-1. Open the `index.html` file in your browser to view the project.
+1. Open `public` folder then the `index.html` file in your browser to view the project.

 2. Interact with the collapsible sections to view dynamic content changes.